spdk/spdk/test/lvol/test_plan.md

 - resize_lvol_bdev on correct lvs_uuid and size is
   equal half of size malloc bdev
 - check size of the lvol bdev by command RPC : get_bdevs
-- resize_lvol_bdev on the correct lvs_uuid and the size is smaller by 1 MB from the full size malloc bdev
+- resize_lvol_bdev on the correct lvs_uuid and size is smaller by 1 MB
+  from the full size malloc bdev
 - check size of the lvol bdev by command RPC : get_bdevs
 - resize_lvol_bdev on the correct lvs_uuid and size is equal 0 MiB